Distributional Consistency Loss: Beyond Pointwise Data Terms in Inverse Problems: Method

-This formulation encourages $\imtheta$ to generate signal predictions whose implied noise distributions make the observed measurements look statistically typical, rather than close to individual predictions.
-As a result, the model fits the statistical patterns in the data without being driven to interpolate noise, offering a principled alternative to pointwise losses.
-We summarize these steps in Algorithm \ref{alg:general_distributional_loss}.
+This formulation encourages~$\imtheta$ to produce predictions whose implied noise distributions make the observed data statistically typical, rather than merely close in value, offering a principled alternative to pointwise losses.
+Algorithm \ref{alg:general_distributional_loss} summarizes the steps taken to calculate DC loss.